arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “It’s measles.”

 “Didn’t I give you all a spell a hundred years ago that eradicated it?”
-Aurielle piped in.
+Alethea piped in.

 “Yes, you did.
 No one had measles fifty years ago.
 But this evil king and his friends told people that the spells we cast on our children to make them immune to various diseases were actually hurting them, even though we had a hundred years of evidence of your spells working.
 And people believed his lies, became deceived, and they stopped casting protection spells on their children.
 My parents refused to listen to his nonsense, but he threatened to imprison parents who tried to cast protection spells on their children.
 My parents were adjunct instructors, and hence not that well off, so we could not afford to move like some of our friends.”